 The old guard then marches back to the barracks with the accompanying band.
 They are back at the barracks at 11.30 am.

-You need to check timetables as there are seasonal, with weather, and security variations.
+You need to check timetables as they are seasonal, with weather, and security variations.
 Try here.
 It is at Whitehall (near Downing St.) that you can get a photo with a mounted guardsman and stroke a horse, if you’re lucky.

 The Queens Guard at Whitehall changes at 10 am on Sundays, but do check and double-check these times.
-If tourists get in the way of the guards, and they do, you’ll likely hear “Make way for the Queen’s Guard!”.
+If tourists get in the way of the guards, and they do, you’ll likely hear “Make way for the Queen’s Guard!”

 Their website states if the changing of the guard is currently taking place at Buckingham Palace and Windsor Castle due to COVID restrictions.
 However, the UK is set to drop restrictions in mid-July 2021, so keep an eye on that at the website above.